CYehLu/hurricane_tools/README.md

     $ cd hurricane_tools/hurricane_tools/fortran
     $ make

-It will generate 7 `*.so` files if the compilation is successful.
+It will generate seven `*.so` files if the compilation is successful.
 Note that I only test it with `gfortran` compiler.

 ## Documents